Ferry County Fair Carousel

-In 1958 a group of local ranchers cosigned a $2000.00 loan to purchase a portable Country Fair style carousel, with 24 hand-carved horses, that they’d located in Tacoma, Washington.
-They carried it back to Republic, Washington in the back of a wheat truck, where it quickly became a favorite attraction at the annual Ferry County Fair.
+In 1958 a group of local ranchers cosigned a $2000.00 loan to purchase a portable Country Fair style carousel, with 24 hand-carved horses, that they’d located in Tacoma, WA.
+They carried it back to Republic, WA, in the back of a wheat truck, where it quickly became a favorite attraction at the annual Ferry County Fair.

-The traveling carnival merry-go-round (popularized in the late 19th century) was built by the Armitage-Herschell Company between 1895-1900.
+The traveling carnival merry-go-round was built by the Armitage-Herschell Co. between 1895-1900.
 According to the International Association of Amusement Parks and Attractions, “between 2,000 and 3,000 carousels were produced in the U.S. during its “golden age” of wooden carousels” (late 1880s – to early 1930s).
 Of those, the National Carousel Association’s 2000 Census lists only 208 as still operational in the United States and Canada.
-Thanks to a handful of farsighted ranchers, one of those century-old carousels is now located at the Ferry County Fairgrounds.
 There are only two carousels in Eastern Washington State.

 Though the carousel received an Art Deco makeover in the 1950’s (including neon lights and metal rounding boards) and a repainting after its arrival in Ferry County, its full restoration didn’t begin until 1993.
 At that time, a group of concerned citizens approached the county for help in protecting and restoring the aging carousel.
 Their work with county officials resulted in the county agreeing never to sell the merry-go-round, and the formation of the Merry-Go-Round Friends Committee to oversee carousel fundraising and restoration efforts.

-FerryCounty.com wishes to acknowledge Nancy Morris, Chair Merry-go-round Friends, for providing much of the historical and restoration information used in this article.
+FerryCounty.com thanks Nancy Morris, Chair Merry-go-round Friends, for providing much of the historical and restoration information used in this article.

 Updated August 10, 2010.